Aligning Language Model Benchmarks with Pairwise Preferences: Benchmark Alignment

+While many approaches could be used to study alignment, the objective is not to propose a definitive solution to benchmark alignment.
+Instead, our goal is to examine whether preference-aligned weightings for benchmark questions can be learned from limited data, and whether the resulting rankings generalize to unseen models.
+We refer to this approach as \textsc{BenchAlign}\footnote{Figure \ref{fig:bench_align_overview} provides a brief overview of benchmark alignment with \textsc{BenchAlign}.}.

+\xhdr{Benchmark Construction} Standard benchmarks typically assume equal relevance across all test items and compute an unweighted sum or average to derive the final score~\citep{wang-etal-2024-large-language-models-fair, Hendrycks2021MeasuringDataset, Rein2023GPQA:Benchmark}.
+To formulate this, for a set of test items $Q$, we define the performance of a model $f_i$ as a feature vector $\bm{x}_i \in \mathbb{R}^{M}$, where the $m$-th element $x_{i,m}=\mathbf{a}(f_i, q_m)$ represents the instance-level score based on the model's response to $q$.
+Rather than assuming uniform relevance, we reformulate the scoring function with a continuous weight vector $\bm{\hat{w}} \in \mathbb{R}^M$, where each element $w_m$ indicates the learned relevance of test item $q_m$ to the target preference.

 \xhdr{Learning-to-Rank} We approach benchmark alignment as a learning-to-rank problem~\citep{li2011short}, which aims to train a model to automatically produce an ordering of a set of objects such that a given utility function is maximized.
-While there are many types of learning-to-rank methods, we focus on the pairwise ranking approach, which learns to predict the relative order of a pair of objects.
-Pairwise comparisons simplify the evaluation to a binary classification task.
-Previous research has shown that pairwise preference judgments often produce more consistent annotations and higher agreement than using absolute rating scales~\citep{thurstone1927law,kiritchenko-mohammad-2017-best,carterette2008here}.
-Furthermore, this approach aligns with the objective of reward modeling used in reinforcement learning from human feedback, which has shown to effectively model human preferences.
+We focus on the pairwise ranking approach, which learns to predict the relative order of a pair of objects.
+Pairwise comparisons simplify the evaluation to a binary classification task and have been shown to produce more consistent annotations than absolute rating scales~\citep{thurstone1927law,kiritchenko-mohammad-2017-best,carterette2008here}.
+Furthermore, this approach aligns with the objective of reward modeling used in reinforcement learning from human feedback, which has been shown to effectively model human preferences.\footnote{We provide further details on our algorithm in Appendix \ref{ap:methods_expanded}}.